frkim/babelscrib/README.md

 ## Usage

 1. **Access the Application**
-   - Navigate to `http://127.0.0.1:8000/upload/` in your web browser
+   - Navigate to `http://127.0.0.1:8000/` in your web browser
-   - Enter your email address to create a session
+   - No registration or email required - completely anonymous

 2. **Upload Documents**
    - Use the drag-and-drop interface or click to select files
    - Supported formats: PDF, DOCX, PPTX, TXT, and more
-   - Files are securely uploaded to Azure Blob Storage
+   - Files are uploaded to Azure Blob Storage and accessible to all users

 3. **Translate Documents**
-   - Select uploaded documents from your list
+   - Click "Launch Translation Process" after uploading files
    - Choose target language for translation
-   - Azure AI will process and translate your documents
+   - Azure AI will process and translate all uploaded documents

 4. **Download Results**
    - Access translated documents from the interface
+   - All users can download any uploaded or translated files
-   - Original and translated files are preserved separately
+   - Translated files are automatically deleted after download

 ## API Endpoints

-- `GET /upload/` - Main upload interface
+- `GET /` - Main upload interface
-- `POST /upload/api/upload/` - Upload document endpoint
+- `POST /upload/` - Upload document endpoint
-- `GET /upload/api/documents/` - List user documents
+- `GET /list-files/` - List all uploaded documents (global)
-- `POST /upload/api/translate/` - Translate document endpoint
+- `POST /translate/` - Translate all documents endpoint
-- `GET /upload/api/download/<id>/` - Download document
+- `GET /download/<filename>/` - Download any document
+- `GET /test-storage/` - Storage configuration test endpoint

 ## CI/CD and Deployment